 Imagine life as an ancient theater where the same timeless drama has unfolded since the beginning of time.
 But here's the secret: it’s always the same play, always the same drama, though the faces of the actors change.
 The characters' names shift with every generation, and the costumes are different, but the story, the themes, and the struggles are all the same.
-There’s birth, death, love, hate, joy, sorrow, victory, defeat… on and on.
+Birth, death, love, hate, joy, sorrow, victory, defeat… on and on.
 The drama doesn’t end.
 It never truly does.

 That space is the net, the silent center that doesn’t move, no matter how fast the ball bounces.
 It doesn’t judge the game.
 It doesn’t cheer for one side or the other.
 "It simply is."
 And if you are still enough, aware enough, you can feel that net within you.
 It’s the part of you that doesn't get lost in the drama.
 The part that observes without attachment, the part that remains untouched by the forces of duality.